Generalized Tonic-Clonic Seizures Clinical Presentation

 Postictal state

-The postictal state includes a variable period of unconsciousness during which the patient becomes quiet and breathing resumes.
+The postictal state includes a variable period of decreased consciousness during which the patient becomes quiet and breathing resumes.
 The patient gradually awakens, often after a period of stupor or sleep, and often is confused, with some automatic behavior.
 Headache and muscular pain are common.
 The patient does not recall the seizure itself.